mikemaccana/outdated-browser-rework/README.md

 #### Options

- - __browserSupport__: Object - A matrix of browsers and their major versions - see above for demo.
+ - __browserSupport__: Object - A matrix of browsers and their versions - see above for demo.
 Anything less will be unsupported. `false` means all versions are unsupported.
  - __requiredCssProperty__: String - A CSS property that must be supported.
  - __messages__: Object - Customize upgrade messages for your purposes.
 See the above default options for an example.
  - __language__: String - A language string to be used for the messages in the notification.
 Default is `en`.
 See `languages.json` for supported languages.
 Can be used instead of __messages__ if preferred.